 Like most anti-seizure medications, marijuana has been shown to affect memory.
 This might lead to missed doses, which can mean that seizures return.
 A study in the Proceedings of the National Academy of Sciences suggested that cannabis use in children can result in a measurable drop in cognitive abilities.

 Side effects might also depend on how the drug is taken.
-Smoking it would pose a risk to the lungs that eating it would not.
+Smoking it would pose a risk to the lungs, while eating it would not.

 Talk to your doctor if you are suffering from epileptic seizures and are not responding to traditional treatments.
 They can explain your options and provide information about medical marijuana use if you live in a state that allows it.